Stalks

 The specific design and functionality of stalks in cars can vary widely depending on the manufacturer, model, and trim level of the vehicle, as well as regional regulations and market preferences.

-Stalkless design
+Stalkless Design

-The stalkless design in new Tesla models is a new feature that eliminates the traditional stalks on the steering column.
+The stalkless design in new Tesla models is a feature that eliminates the traditional stalks on the steering column.
 Instead, Tesla uses a combination of artificial intelligence, force touch buttons, and Autopilot sensors to replace these functions.

 For example, the car can automatically detect the direction of travel based on the context, such as the position of the car, the road layout, and the obstacles around it.